 If you don’t have a car, be aware that only densely populated urban neighborhoods (like Manhattan, for example) allow for food delivery via bicycle.
 Otherwise, you’ll need a fuel-efficient and reliable car.
 Additionally, you’ll need a modern and functioning smartphone to create an account and accept deliveries.

 As with all of the delivery options on this list, you’ll need to pay close attention to depreciation, maintenance, and fuel costs if you’re using your vehicle to make deliveries.
 These expenses can quickly eat into your profit margins and you need to account for them in order to create an accurate profit & loss statement.
-Check out our best delivery app jobs to learn more.
+Read our best food delivery service to work for article to learn more.

 Like DoorDash, Postmates requires you to deliver stuff to people in your neighborhood.
 Unlike DoorDash, your deliveries won’t be limited only to food.
 You can expect to deliver groceries, office supplies, alcohol, and more.
 Really, anything that can be easily transported is a possibility with Postmates.